 The length of your credit history is worth 15% of your FICO score, and it incorporates the average age of your accounts, as well as the age of your most recent one.
 In both cases, older is better, so leaving the Kikoff account open may benefit you.
 Fortunately, it doesn’t expire.

 That said, if Kikoff is bringing down the age of your credit accounts, you may wish to cancel.
 You can do so by contacting their customer service via email at [email protected] Unfortunately, Kikoff doesn’t offer phone support.

-Unlike many other credit-building services, the Kikoff Credit Account is legitimately free.
-They don’t charge interest on your purchases or fees for the privilege of using the account.
+Unlike many other credit-building services, the Kikoff Credit Account is almost free of charge.
+They don’t charge interest on your purchases or fees for the privilege of using the account, besides a $5 monthly membership fee.
 There’s no charge even if you miss a payment, though they’ll lock your credit line until you make up for it.

 Most of the unhappy customers on the Google Play store are complaining about problems with the app itself.
 If they take issue with Kikoff, they’re usually disappointed in how the service works in general.
 For example, they complain that the credit line only works in Kikoff’s store and that it only sells books.

 Kikoff has many competitors in the fintech industry.
-There are countless companies nowadays that offer tools, tricks, and services to help increase your credit score.
+There are countless companies offering tools, tricks, and services to help increase your credit score.
 Even if you limit the list to other sites offering cards that build credit with no credit check, there are plenty of Kikoff alternatives.
 For example: